 Make a plan

-A good list can make any big downsizing task more straightforward, so you might find it helpful to make a plan of which rooms you’ll tackle when, so you can get started quickly and confidently.
+A good list can make any big downsizing task more straightforward, so you might find it helpful to make a plan of which rooms you’ll tackle and when, so you can get started quickly and confidently.

-Labelled containers can be a useful way to keep organised (for example by storing the contents of bookshelves or wardrobes together) and give you an idea of how many things you’re planning to bring to your new home.
+Labelled containers can be a useful way to keep organised (for example, by storing the contents of bookshelves or wardrobes together) and give you an idea of how many things you’re planning to bring to your new home.
 This will also make unpacking easier as you know exactly what rooms different boxes belong in.

 However, when it comes to planning, it’s worth remembering the words of former US President Dwight D. Eisenhower, who said, “Planning is essential, but plans are useless.”
 While a good plan can bring order to the downsizing and packing process, it can also be a source of stress if you leave no room for flexibility.